Perfumer Setup – what you’ll need

 Professional scales used for perfumery weigh down to the .001 gr.
 That is an insanely small amount your kitchen scale will not go down to.
 One DROP of essential oil or aroma-chemical will generally weight about .020 gram (depending on oil or dilution, remember what I mentioned above?).
 A few grains of powdered or crystallized aroma-chemical can even go down to .005 or .010 gram.
 This is a perfectionist’s dream, let me tell you!
 No longer will you be at the mercy of the unreliable drop.

 But here’s the catch.
 Many of the more affordable scales that weigh down to the .001 gram will only weight to 100 grams.
 Unless you spend a mortgage payment on your scale, that is.
 If you’re like me, then you will generally create using the 10 gram limit, which sometimes means measuring down to the .001 gram.
 However, once you have your perfume compound and you love it, you’ll mix this in perfumer’s alcohol.
 At that point, you will quickly reach 100 grams and your scale will go crazy with EEEE (error) messages because you reached the limit of what that scale can handle.
 The solution is to have two scales: 100 gram and 200 gram (or higher, if you wish).
 The 200 gram scale will not weight down to .001, but rather .01.
 It makes a big difference when you’re weighing smaller amounts.
 If you need to weight .030 of a material, you need to be able to go down to .001.
 You’ll find that many scales will go high, but not all will go that low.
 Those two scales will suffice.
 At least until you become a master perfumer and need to start blending batches of 1000 grams!
 At that point you’ll have outgrown your scales…and my website…..
-There are some scales that weight much higher, but the reason you want to go low is price and accuracy.
-When weighting to an extremely low point, you want to make sure there’s accuracy.
+There are some scales that weigh much higher, but the reason you want to go low is price and accuracy.
+When weighing to an extremely low point, you want to make sure there’s accuracy.